The boundary of the $p$-rank $0$ stratum of the moduli space of cyclic covers of the projective line: Trielliptic covers

 Let $W$ be an irreducible component of $\bar \calt_{(r,s)}^{B(r,s) - 2}$ which contains $K$.
 By the same reasoning as the first paragraph of the proof, ${\rm dim}(W) = g-2$.
 On the other hand, since ${\rm dim}(\til{{\mathcal S}}_1)=0$ and ${\rm dim}(\til \calt_{(r-1,s-1)}) = g-3$, it follows that

 Thus the generic point of $W$ is not contained in $K$.

-The generic point of ${\mathcal S}_1$ represents a smooth curve; (this needs the hypothesis $p \not = 2$).
-The generic point of $\bar{\calt}_{(r-1,s-1)}^{B(r-1,s-1)}$ represents a smooth curve by Proposition \ref{Pf=B} and Lemma \ref{lem:divisorboundary}.
+By construction, the generic point of ${\mathcal S}_1$ represents a smooth curve.
+The generic point of $\bar{\calt}_{(r-1,s-1)}^{B(r-1,s-1)}$ represents a smooth curve by Proposition~\ref{Pf=B} and Lemma~\ref{lem:divisorboundary}.
 So the generic point of $W$ is not contained in any other boundary component.
 Thus the generic point of $W$ represents a smooth curve and $\calt_{(r,s)}^{B(r,s)-2}$ is non-empty, with irreducible components of dimension $g-2$.